giannibyte/google-homepage/readme.md

-This project is to try to deconstruct a web page and try to put it back togheter
+This project is to build a Google Homepage